kalibera/rchk/doc/INTERNALS.md

 selected SEXP variables, based on a heuristic of when it may benefit.
 The support for SEXP guards is more sophisticated than that for integer guards, as we found SEXP guards to be more important for allocation-related checking.
-About an SEXP guard variable, we rememeber whether it is known to be nil (`R_NilValue`), known to be a symbol of a known name, known to be non-nil (not `R_NilValue`), or whether if it is of unknown value.
+About an SEXP guard variable, we remember whether it is known to be nil (`R_NilValue`), known to be a symbol of a known name, known to be non-nil (not `R_NilValue`), or whether if it is of unknown value.
 Note that a symbol is always non-nil.